MaryEDeignan/Final_Project/README.md

 ```python
 pip install -r requirements.txt
 ```
-4. Deactivate the environemnt when you finish.
-When you are done working on this project, make sure you deactivate the virtual environment.
+4. Deactivate the environemnt when you finish working on this project.
 ```python
 deactivate
 ```